Joelinton: Personal life

 Joelinton has been in a relationship with Thays Gondim since 2015, whom he married in May 2024.
 The couple have three children together, announcing their third in December 2022.
 In February 2023, Joelinton and Gondim held a gender reveal party on the pitch at St James’ Park.
 On 25 June, the couple announced the arrival of their second son.

-Joelinton was arrested in the early hours of 12 January 2023 in Newcastle upon Tyne and charged with drink driving in his Mercedes G-Wagen.
+Joelinton was arrested in the early hours of 12 January 2023 in Newcastle upon Tyne and charged with drunk-driving in his Mercedes G-Wagen.
 He pleaded guilty at Newcastle Magistrates Court two weeks later and received a 12-month driving ban, to be reduced to nine months in the event of rehabilitation.
 He was fined £29,000, in addition to a £2,000 surcharge and £85 costs.

 Joelinton's home was broken into by three men in the later hours of 13 January 2024, while he was attending Newcastle United's home match over Manchester City.